Prashanthgoud15/in/README.md

 🚀 AI Interview Coach

-A real-time AI-powered interview analysis tool built to provide honest, instant feedback.
+A real-time AI-powered interview analysis tool built to provide instant, honest feedback.

 📌 Overview

-While preparing for interviews, I realized one thing:
+While practicing for interviews, I realized one thing:
-I needed real feedback — instantly and accurately.
+I needed real feedback — not just a webcam reflection.

-Most mock interview tools online were paid, limited, or didn’t give meaningful insights.
+Most mock interview tools online were paid or offered limited insights, so I decided to create my own.
-So I built my own AI Interview Coach, which analyzes both video + audio in real time and generates a complete performance report.
+Introducing AI Interview Coach, a tool that analyzes both video + audio in real time and generates a complete performance report instantly.

-This project is also the foundation of my upcoming full-stack platform — Intix (Coming in 2025).
+This project also serves as the foundation for my upcoming full-stack platform — Intix (Coming in 2025).

 🎯 Features
 🔍 Real-Time Computer Vision Analysis

 👀 Eye contact tracking

-🧍‍♂️ Posture alignment
+🧍‍♂️ Posture and body alignment

 😊 Expression & smile detection